Skip to content

 Vehicle dependent route calculation

-• vehicle (String): Specifies the vehicle type.
-Possible values include:
+• vehicle: Specifies the vehicle type

 • truck: A profile for trucks that prioritize highways over other roads.
+Routes tend to be faster, but have a longer distance with tolls

-curl -X GET "https://api.maptrip.de/v1/route?provider=TomTom&from=50.73270%2C7.09630&to=50.94212%2C6.95781&vehicle=fast&type=fastest&width=218&height=220&length=800&weight=25000&axles=5&axleLoad=8000" -H "accept: application/json" -H "Authorization: Bearer <token>"
+curl -X GET "https://api.maptrip.de/v1/route?provider=TomTom&from=50.73270%2C7.09630&to=50.94212%2C6.95781&vehicle=truck&width=2.45&height=2.8weight=25000&axles=5&axleLoad=8000&materialsHarmfulToWater=true" -H "accept: application/json" -H "Authorization: Bearer <token>"

 Obstacles along the route